tansongyang/franksongyangtan.com/src/pages/seminary/posts/2018-12-09-bible-survey-advanced-standing-exam/index.md

 tags: 'advanced-standing-exam,bible-survey'
 ---

-Passing an Advanced Standing Exam lets you earn credit for a course without taking it.
+At Calvin, passing an Advanced Standing Exam lets you earn credit for a course without taking it.
 My first seminary goal is passing the exam for Bible Survey.

 In future posts, I'll break down how I'm studying for each section of the exam: